Purchasing (Policy 6130)

 a.
 Certain commodities are procured through open contracts by the State of Idaho Division of Purchasing in order to obtain the lowest possible pricing for all agencies.

 b.
 No officer or employee shall fail to utilize an open contract without justifiable cause for such action.
-Justifiable cause shall be determined by the Vice President of Finance and Administration.
-Approved deviations from open contract use will be administered by the UPD.
+Justifiable cause shall be determined by the Vice President and Chief Financial Officer.
+Approved deviations from open contract use will be administered by the Procurement and Vendor Services Director.

 (i.)
-Purchases from General Services Administration Federal Supply Contractors are allowed when the acquisition is advantageous to the University with approval from the UPD.
+Purchases from General Services Administration Federal Supply Contractors are allowed when the acquisition is advantageous to the University with approval from the Procurement and Vendor Services Director.

 (ii.)
 Where no state open contract exists, state institutions of higher education (as defined in 67-9203 (16)) operating under the SBOE approved model purchasing policy, may collaborate with each other or the University of Idaho on solicitations where the combined volume of multiple institutions will provide the best value.